Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 The Trustee is aware of the need to consider the impact of costs and value for money on the long-term performance of the investments in the pooled funds.
 To reduce cost and the risks associated with ‘active’ fund management, the Trustee has invested some of the Scheme’s assets in passive or index funds.

-In the main the funds are accessed via the Mobius Life investment platform using a Trustee Investment Plan which is technically a policy of assurance.
-This route of access avoids de-minimis fees and can benefit from aggregation discounts on annual management charges.
-Reporting is co-ordinated and this represents a significant benefit to the Scheme.
+In the main, the funds are accessed via the Mobius Life investment platform using a Trustee Investment Plan which is technically a policy of assurance.
+This route can benefit from aggregation discounts on annual management charges.
+Reporting is coordinated and this represents a significant benefit to the Scheme.

 Investments are reviewed on a regular basis in the light of cash flow requirements.
 The pooled funds may be accessed daily and the Trustee believes that this supplies adequate liquidity for the Scheme.

-The matter of investment and investment governance in a widest sense is taken seriously by those who manage the Scheme (The Trustee).
-To this end the Scheme has a Statement of Investment Principles (SIP), which is considered and reviewed periodically as appropriate.
+The matter of investment and investment governance in a wider sense is taken seriously by those who manage the Scheme (The Trustee).
+To this end, the Scheme has a Statement of Investment Principles (SIP), which is considered and reviewed periodically as appropriate.

-The current SIP was agreed in 2019 and that followed in-depth consideration of the environmental, social and governance requirements, considering both financial and non-financial aspects, in respect to the asset types as required in the long term for the Scheme as it matures.
-The Scheme is investing appropriately against this background and there has not been a need to make further amendments although the Trustee has kept this position under review.
+The current SIP was agreed in 2019 and that followed in-depth consideration of the environmental, social, and governance requirements, considering both financial and non-financial aspects, in respect to the asset types as required in the long term for the Scheme as it matures.
+The SIP was designed to be a long-term statement and is subject to variable appendices updated regularly.
+The Scheme is investing appropriately against this background and there has not been a need to make further amendments, although the Trustee has kept this position under review.
+The individual fund specifications are considered quarterly.

 Those that manage the Scheme collectively have the necessary qualifications and experience appropriate to a Scheme of this size.
 They meet regularly as required by the business of the Scheme, including investment business.
 Investment matters are on the agenda for all Trustee regular meetings.
-The Scheme has access to professional advisers including, but not limited, to Investment Adviser, Actuary, and Lawyer.
+The Scheme has access to professional advisers including, but not limited to, Professional Trustee, Investment Adviser, Actuary, and Lawyer.

 The Scheme invests in pooled pension funds.
 This is appropriate to a Scheme of this size and brings added security in that the assets are covered by the Financial Services Compensation Scheme (FSCS).